 Almost in desperation, manager Pat Moran decided to give Killefer a try, and Bill made late-game appearances against St. Louis on May 10 and 11 and was back in the starting lineup on May 12.
 The Philadelphia Inquirer noted that, "upon the return of 'Reindeer' to his old post... the team showed an immediate improvement and started on a rampage that completed their fine road record in spite of the bad beginning."
 By June 3, the Alexander and Killefer battery had fashioned four shutouts in three weeks and the Phillies had vaulted into third place.

-With 91 wins for the season, the Phillies had one more victory than it took to win the pennant in 1915.
+With 91 wins for the season, the Phillies had one more victory than they had when they won the pennant in 1915, but the 1916 team finished second.
 Bill Killefer led the league's catchers in fielding percentage at .985 in 91 games behind the plate.
 In sizing up the possible post-season catching staffs, Hugh Fullerton said, "Killefer is not the backstop he was a few years ago.
 His arm, while it came back to a large extent, is not as strong as formerly."

 Contract issues again plagued Bill Killefer in 1917.
 At the end of January, the Hartford Courant reported that Pete Alexander had demanded a $15,000 annual salary and a three- year contract from Philadelphia.
 Alex also told the newspaper that management wanted Bill to take a $2,000 pay cut to $4,500 for the coming year.
 Furthermore, the pair had made a compact to hold out together in their dealings with the club.
 If they were not satisfied with the offers, they would play with semi-pros during the season.
 Standing firm, Bill rejected the $2,000 cut and told reporters that he and Alexander would be checking with each other before doing any business.